sean-olson-e/Rapid-Application-Development-using-Angular-CLI/project_apps/4-creating-services/README.md

 # Creating & Using Services
 One key to a successful Angular application is the intelligent use of services.
-At first, the name ***servies*** might sound complex, but they're really not.
+At first, the name ***services*** might sound vague or a bit abstract, but they're really not.
 A service is merely JavaScript class that can be used by one or components.
 What goes in a class is completely up to you, determined by the needs of your application.

 ## Step Four: Create a service to manage the cuisine-type options